lionelc/documentdb/docs/v1/rbac-public-design.md

     - [revokeRolesFromRole](#revokerolesfromrole)

 ## Role Mapping
-Role mapping is the process of translating MongoDB (MDB)'s role-based access control (RBAC) system to PostgreSQL (PG)'s role and privilege system.
-Since MDB and PG have different role models and privilege structures, we need to map MongoDB roles and their associated privileges to equivalent PG roles and permissions.
+Role mapping is the process of translating the compatible database (DB)'s role-based access control (RBAC) system to PostgreSQL (PG)'s role and privilege system.
+Since MDB and PG have different role models and privilege structures, we need to map those compatible roles and their associated privileges to equivalent PG roles and permissions.

 This mapping ensures that:
 - Users can authenticate and receive appropriate permissions in the PG backend